-The Pedway and Loop - History and Architectural Tour begins sharply at 1:00 pm every Friday and departs from the Hyatt Regency Hotel - 151 East Upper Wacker - inside main lobby next to concierge desk.
+The History and Architecture Tour begins sharply at 1:00 pm every Friday and departs from the Hyatt Regency Hotel - 151 East Upper Wacker - inside main lobby next to concierge desk.
 After a brief introduction, guests embark on this highly unique "Urban Safari" designed to examine some of the historical wonders and architectural gems scattered across the city.
 As guests explore the recesses of the Pedway inside its numerous passageways, they enjoy great history stories and stops along the route to interesting venues like Millennium Station, Chicago Cultural Center, Macy’s, Daley Center and City Hall.
 After City Hall, it is outside to scrutinize some of the world's surviving first modern skyscrapers!
 Guests will learn Chicago's role in these architectural monuments and view 3 shining examples of the early skyscraper with stops at the Marquette, Monadnock and "Rookery" Buildings.

 Early in the tour, guests experience the hubbub of Millennium train station serving the city's south suburbs.
 Can you guess what famous blockbuster film that made its debut in 2008 shot a famous scene in Millennium Station?